kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 #### Alpha2

-- Consider various kinds of alternative ordering or dependency tracking of the responders.
-For example, use numeric priorities or roles.
 - Evaluate the relationship between the EvictionRequest API and Pod Deletion.
-- Consider introducing tge `.spec.heartbeatDeadlineSeconds` field to allow for customization of how long a non-cooperating responder can take before proceeding to the next one.
+- Consider introducing the `.spec.heartbeatDeadlineSeconds` field to allow for customization of how long a non-cooperating responder can take before proceeding to the next one.
 Lower values would improve the responsiveness of the system, while higher values would increase the workload's safety when the responder is disrupted.